Line Burholt Kristensen

 - Grammar, information structure, syntax, semantics, pragmatics

-I am the leader of the newly started research group "Broken Grammar & Beyond", financed by Independent Research Fund Denmark.
+I lead the research group "Broken Grammar & Beyond", financed by Independent Research Fund Denmark.
 The project combines the psycho- and neurolinguistic experiments with grammar research and studies of Danish as a foreign language.

 In the research group we compare grammatical anomalies in texts from writers with Danish as a mother tongue with texts from writers that have Danish as a foreign language (students at language schools).
 We investigate the types and frequencies of grammatical anomalies that occur in these two groups.